Fr4nzz/ARM-rstudio-server/README.md

 Now you can install [Moe-hacker/termux-container](https://github.com/Moe-hacker/termux-container) following its instructions

 ### Non rooted android devices (~~Not Working~~ Workaround login as root)
-RStudio is successfully compiled but you have to login as root First install ubuntu using [termux/proot-distro](https://github.com/termux/proot-distro)
+RStudio is successfully compiled but you have to login as root.

+First install ubuntu using [termux/proot-distro](https://github.com/termux/proot-distro)
 ```
 pkg install proot-distro